 International Spanish Academy

-Since November 2006, TIS has been an “International Spanish Academy (ISA),” part of an international cooperative educational project between American schools and the Ministry of Education and Science of Spain.
+Since November 2006, ISP has been an International Spanish Academy (ISA), part of an international cooperative educational project between American schools and the Ministry of Education and Science of Spain.
 The ISA program was formed by the Spanish government to develop quality Spanish-English education which will promote high academic standards for all students.
 The program’s goals include providing students with the values of multicultural education and fostering international relations and the understanding between cultures.

-“The International School was selected because of its excellence in the teaching of the Spanish Language and Culture,” Maria del Mar Torres Ruiz, Education Attaché in the Education Office of the Consulate General of Spain said at the announcement.
-“The International School is the only private school to have reached the status of ISA.”
+“International School of Portland was selected because of its excellence in the teaching of the Spanish Language and Culture,”says Maria del Mar Torres Ruiz, Education Attaché in the Education Office of the Consulate General of Spain.

-“Children become fluent in language and culture when they are fully immersed with all subjects taught in the target language,” said TIS Principal Maria Abad.
+“Children become fluent in language and culture when they are fully immersed with all subjects taught in the target language,” said ISP Principal Maria Abad.
 “The Spanish government’s recognition of our full immersion approach brings even more resources to the children and teachers.”